strong-roots-capital/od/readme.md

 </details>

-Increments the given date by the specified number of time units, and returns a new Date with the new value.
+Decrements the given date by the specified number of time units, and returns a new Date with the new value.

 ``` typescript